EmoinLanyu/test-results/extended_summary_for_etcd_and_kube_apiserver_tests.md

 That being said, liveness probe and readiness probe still have their limitations.

 - Readiness probe: assuming there is a multi-instance service with an unhealthy instance, when the outage occurs and readiness probe occasionally succeeds for the unhealthy instance, the problem could be tricky to mitigate because a proper `successThreshold` is needed to keep the unhealthy instance down (marked as "not ready").
-In addition, readiness probe does not take unhealthy endpoints off from headless services.
+In addition, readiness probe (as well as liveness probe) does not take unhealthy endpoints off from headless services.
-- Liveness probe: assuming there is an application that is consuming a serivce with an unhealthy instance, if the application creates multiple TCP connections to the service while the health check service of the application's liveness probe happens to use a healthy one, the application as a whole is not able to quickly recover from the outage (especially when the outage is not severe enough for every unhealthy connection to be closed).

 And if we see from another perspective, application developers should also review their products that whether they are capable of an automatic failover and whether they have leveraged these features K8s provided.